 Never had we thought that we would be able to edit JPEGs just like we do with raw files.
 But with this piece of software called the Topaz JPEG to RAW AI, the impossible almost seems possible.
 In short, this software lets you edit JPEGs as if they were originally shot in raw.
 And Topaz Labs, the makers of this software, credit this breakthrough to artificial software (AI) and machine learning.

 Topaz RAW – JPEG Converter Overview

 JPEG files typically can capture about 8 stops of dynamic range.
 Raw files, on the other hand, can capture about 15 stops depending on the sensor type.
 Topaz JPEG to RAW AI can analyze the JPEG file that has been fed to it and create an output that has a greater dynamic range than the original file.
 Because of this, I noticed that I was able to recover a greater amount of shadow and highlight details.

-The software also analyzes the existing colors in the JPEG files and adds in more color information.
-Actually, it expands the bit depth from 8-bit sRGB color profile in the JPEG to 16-bit ProPhoto RGB color profile in the final raw file.
+The software also analyzes the existing colors in the JPEG files and adds more color information.
+Actually, it expands the bit depth from an 8-bit sRGB color profile in the JPEG to a 16-bit ProPhoto RGB color profile in the final raw file.
 This ensures that no banding occurs when you’re processing the file.